Why I started writing music

 When I put my cover album together, I chose Bandwagon because I liked the campy western flavor and the beat of the song.

 I continue to write songs and put them out on streaming services.
 I still hear R.E.M. in a lot of the melodies.
-They were the rem chronic townfirst band that I loved and somehow identified with in a way.
+They were the first band that I loved and somehow identified with in a way.
 For some unknown reason, I thought that I could do that (make music) and I related to their friendships, their humility and rhythms.
 Now, I am honoring and paying tribute to their first EP and releasing my relaxed acoustic version of Chronic Town on the fortieth anniversary of the recording sessions at Mitch Easter's Drive In Studios in Winston Salem, North Carolina.

 A lot of popular music I just can't listen to anymore, mainly because it's been drilled in my head for too long.
 But, I think the best music grows on you, and I still love to listen to R.E.M.